-During the six months ended 31 December 2023, Ukrainian hryvna officially stabled against USD.
-National Bank of Ukraine decreased key rate to 15% and started canceling of previously issued currency restrictions to stabilize foreign exchange market and inflation rates.
+During the six months ended 31 December 2024, Ukrainian hryvnia officially devalued by 2% against USD.
+The National Bank of Ukraine increased key policy rate from 13% up to 13.5% and continued cancelling some of previously issued currency and monetary restrictions due to moderate stabilization of foreign exchange market and inflation rates.